Dirac surface states in superconductors: a dual topological proximity effect: Introduction

 \section{Introduction}

 The contact of materials with different long-range ordering modifies their properties near the interface.
-The superconducting proximity effect (PE), whereby superconducting correlations leak into neighboring materials, is a particular example of such general phenomena that has been comprehensively studied over the years (see Refs. \cite{Deutscher1969,Esteve1997,Buzdin2005,Beenakker2015} for reviews and references therein).
-It has been recently used as the basis for topological superconductors where Majorana bound states (MBS) are predicted to be found by placing a conventional superconductor (S) on top of a topological insulator (TI) \cite{Fu2008}.
+The superconducting proximity effect (PE), whereby superconducting correlations leak into neighboring materials, is a particular example of such general phenomena that has been comprehensively studied over the years (see Refs.~\onlinecite{Deutscher1969,Esteve1997,Buzdin2005,Beenakker2015} for reviews and references therein).
+It has been recently used as the basis for topological superconductors where Majorana bound states (MBS) are predicted to be found by placing a conventional superconductor (S) on top of a topological insulator (TI)~\cite{Fu2008}.
 This leads to the appropriate $p$-wave pairing, which is needed for a topological superconductor, for example Majorana bound states can nucleate at vortices in such hybrid proximity systems \cite{Ioselevich2012}.
 This scenario was successfully experimentally demonstrated to occur in a field-induced vortex of a topological insulator-superconductor Bi$_2$Te$_3$-NbSe$_2$ heterostructure \cite{Xu2015}.
 Here we report on an overlooked dual effect whereby the topologically protected surface states (TPSS) of the TI leak into the superconducting material when the two are in contact.
 This opens up new possibilities for observing MBS.
+This phenomenon has recently been reported in \onlinecite{Trang2020}, in which a Pb(111) thin film grown on TlBiSe$_2$ shows that the Dirac cone of the TlBiSe$_2$ substrate can be seen on the surface of the superconducting film in ARPES experiments.
+In contrast we use scanning tunneling microscopy to probe the samples, and compare to our phenomenological theory.

 In this paper we investigate the effect of the TPSS in Bi$_2$Se$_3$ on the superconductor Nb which is placed on top.
 We demonstrate that, contrary to previous expectations, the TPSS are not confined to the boundary between the materials but spread also into the superconductor.
 Thus to find Majorana fermions in these hybrid systems there is a delicate range of thicknesses of the superconductor layer which are thick enough to be bulk superconductors, but not so thick as to destroy the two-dimensional (2D) nature and Dirac cone of the TPSS, such that the MBS will exist.
 Inside the superconducting over-layer there is a superconducting pairing effect for the TPSS mediated by their coupling to the native superconductor states.
 Thus inside the bulk superconductor one has an effective $p$-wave like topological superconductor, provided the superconducting layer is of the appropriate thickness.
 The combination of the TPSS and the standard Bardeen-Cooper-Schrieffer (BCS) superconductivity gives rise to a striking density of states profile which can be measured using a scanning tunneling microscope (STM).
 The induced superconductivity of the TPSS is nonetheless not equivalent to the proximity induced pairing which gives rise to the topological superconductor in Ref.~\onlinecite{Fu2008}.